JackRossProjects/Writing-Complexity-API/README.md

-# Writing-Complexity-API
+# Writing Complexity API
-Takes a written sample (via OCR or text) and returns the users writing ability based on the Kincaid Grade Level Complexity Score.
+FastAPI endpoint that takes a written sample (via OCR (URL or image upload) or text) and returns the users writing ability based on the Kincaid Grade Level Complexity Score with TextStat.